-Fisher identified eight stages of transition in the workplace – although not all stages are of equal length or significance for each person, even within the same changing organisation.
+Fisher identifies eight stages of personal transition in response to change in the workplace, ranging from ‘anxiety’ to ultimately ‘moving forward’ – although not all stages are of equal length or significance for each person, even within the same changing organisation.

-Using Fisher’s Personal Transition Curve in Figure 2, and your personal example of change that you identified in Activity 8, think about whether you recognise any of the stages listed here.
+Using Fisher’s Personal Transition Curve in Figure 2, and the personal example of change that you identified in Activity 5, think about whether you recognise any of the stages listed here.
 Make some notes about your own transition curve.

 Do you remember experiencing these stages?
 How long did it take to make the change?

 Did you move quickly through the cycle or get stuck?

 If you got stuck in ‘denial’ or ‘hostility’, or even ‘disillusionment’ – think about what you could have done to take care of yourself when going through the different stages.
 For example, talking to others, taking action, focusing on a new activity outside work, etc. Maybe you experienced a successful transition because you did some of these things.